The Complete Insurance Guide

 Here's a simple truth that surprises many expats: in Germany, very little insurance is actually legally mandatory.
 But the distinction between "mandatory" and "essential" is critical.

 Required by law for every resident from day one.
 No exceptions.
-You cannot complete Anmeldung or get a visa without it.
+Required for employment, visa/residence permit processes, and university enrollment.

 ~€500–800/month (your share)